Taeon/Ninja/README.md

 Known to work with pretty much any recent browser (Chrome, Firefox, Safari, IE, Opera).
 Even IE9!

+## A not on performance

+NINJA was not written with performance in mind, and is likely to be significantly slower in heavy-use situations than jQuery, or vanilla JS.
+If you're planning to use it for resource-intensive applications, you might want to think again.

 ## Acknowledgements

 This library owes a massive debt to [You Might Not Need jQuery](http://youmightnotneedjquery.com/), so hats off to them.
 Also, inevitably, to an uncountable number of contributors to various threads on [StackOverflow](https://stackoverflow.com).
 You're all amazing.